 - The original design was simple and effective with 4 box edged beds cut into the lawn containing various species and cultivars of roses.

 - Although the layout has not changed over the years, the plants have and now we have a rose garden with no roses!

-- We will completely redesign this memorial garden to reflect the rest of the gardens whilst retaining its own distinct character.
+- We have completely redesigned this memorial garden to reflect the rest of the gardens whilst retaining its own distinct character.